Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 ESIC provides social security to employees in case of sickness, disability, or death.
 The salary limit for ESIC deduction is ₹ 21,000 per month.

-The ESIC scheme applies to organisations with more than 10 employees, and the employer and employee must contribute to the ESIC fund.
+The ESIC scheme applies to organizations with more than 10 employees, and the employer and employee must contribute to the ESIC fund.
 The contributions are calculated based on a percentage of the employee’s salary.

 Employers can easily submit ESIC contributions online by filling out the ESIC Deduction online form.
 This form is available on the official ESIC website and requires basic information about the employee and the employer.
 Once the form is submitted, the employer can make the ESIC contributions through the online portal using a credit card, debit card, or net banking.